Zenika/nightclazz_lagom/lagom-java/README.md

 #Steps to prepare your environment

 This project aims to validate if your dev environment is ready!
+Not necessary to look at the code, we will dive into it during the nightClazz.
 To prepare your laptop, you need to install three things :

  * java 8